Melilla

 Melilla (/mɛˈliːjə/, /es/; Mřič) is an autonomous city of Spain on the North African coast.
-It lies on the eastern side of the Cape Three Forks, bordering Morocco and facing the Mediterranean Sea.
+It lies on the eastern side of the Cape Three Forks, on the Morocco–Spain border, adjacent to the Moroccan port town of Beni Ansar, and faces the Mediterranean Sea.
 It has an area of 12.3 km2.

-It was part of the Province of Málaga until 14 March 1995, when the Statute of Autonomy of Melilla was passed.
+The trading outpost of Rusadir was established on the current site by seafaring Phoenicians.
+Passed over among several powers during Antiquity and the middle ages, the place was forsaken amid strife between the Kingdoms of Fez and Tlemcen, and it was seized by Christians in 1497, constituting a condominium between the House of Medina Sidonia and the Crown of Castile until 1556.
+Integrated in the Hispanic Monarchy, the fortress of Melilla la Vieja remained a military praesidium with limited civilian population for much of the early modern period.
+After the expansion of Melilla's perimetre to its current limits in the wake of the Treaty of Wad Ras (1860), the area in between Melilla la Vieja and the outer forts was urbanised and populated by mainland Spaniards, Sephardi Jews and Riffians, and the local economy thrived from the mining (iron ore) operations in the eastern Rif.
+Prior to the passing of its Statute of Autonomy in 1995, Melilla was a regular municipality of the province of Málaga.

 Melilla is one of the special territories of the member states of the European Union.
-Movements to and from the rest of the EU and Melilla are subject to specific rules, provided for inter alia in the Accession Agreement of Spain to the Schengen Convention.

-As of 2019, Melilla had a population of 86,487.
+Movements to and from the rest of the EU and Melilla are subject to specific rules, provided for in the Accession Agreement of Spain to the Schengen Convention.
+As of 2025, Melilla had a population of 87,067.
+It has a small airport and its port is connnected to the ports of Málaga, Motril, and Almería via ferry.
 The population is chiefly divided between people of Iberian and Riffian extraction.
 There are also small numbers of Sephardic Jews and Sindhi Hindus.
 Melilla features a diglossia between the official Spanish and Tarifit.

-Like the autonomous city of Ceuta and Spain's other territories in Africa, Melilla is subject to an irredentist claim by Morocco.
+Like the autonomous city of Ceuta and Spain's other territories along the northern African coast, Melilla is subject to an irredentist claim by Morocco.

 Name

 Borrowed from Spanish, the English name Melilla is pronounced /mɛˈliːjə/ or /məˈliːjə/ to approximate the sound of the Spanish double L, properly /es/ in most standard Spanish dialects.
+The name is attested from the 9th century, deriving from Arabic Malīlya (مَلِيلْيَة, /ar/) possibly of Riffian Berber origin.

+It could come from the Amazigh root M·L·L (meaning 'white'), producing the Amazigh "mlilet" or "Amlal", from which the name was subsequently adopted into Arabic as Malīlya.
+It would share then a similar etymology with Beni Mellal in the Atlas Mountains.
+In local Tarifit, the name developed into "Mřič" (/rif/) through the sound changes /l/ → [ɾ] and /lt/ → [t͡ʃ].

-The name is attested from the 9th century, deriving from Arabic Malīlya (مَلِيلْيَة, /ar/) of uncertain etymology.
-The name has been related to honey (miel; mel; μέλι, méli) since Melilla was a notable site for beekeeping in antiquity, a bee appearing prominently on the city's bronze coinage under Mauretanian rule.
-Alternatively, it has been taken from words meaning "discord", "fever", or a medieval Arab figure.
-The placename perhaps comes from the Amazigh root M·L (meaning 'white'), producing the Amazigh mlilet and which results in the local Mrič (/ber/) via /l/→ [r] and /lt/ → [č] changes.
+The name might also be related to honey (miel; mel; μέλι, méli) since Melilla was a notable site for beekeeping in antiquity, a bee appearing prominently on the city's bronze coinage under Mauretanian rule.